ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 And all the warmth and color of the world suddenly floods back in.

-Is this is really my life?
+Can this really be my life?

-There's no denying that this is my golden age.
+This is my golden age.

+> “I wish there was a way to know you're in the good old days before you've actually left them.”
+>
+> ― Andy Bernard

 ***